odoo/documentation/inventory/overview/start/setup.rst

 The implementation guide helps you through the following steps:

-1. Setup your warehouse
+1. Set up your warehouse

 2. Import your vendors

 3. Import your products

-4. Make the initial inventory
+4. Set up the initial inventory

 5. Configure your sales and purchase flows

-6. Set-up replenishment mechanisms
+6. Set up replenishment mechanisms

 7. Configure advanced features like package, traceability, routes and inventory valuation.